 The fundamental text about distance marketing of financial services is the European Union's Directive 2002/65/EC which regulates the sale of pensions, mortgages and other financial services and products by means of distance communication, which includes sales taking place on-line or by e-mail, telephone, fax or regular mail.
-In this Directive, significant terms are defined such as: distance communication.
+In this Directive, significant terms are defined such as: distance contract, distance communication, financial service, supplier, consumer, and means of distance communication.
 Directive's main goal, is to encourage competition between suppliers throughout Europe and its' member states.
 Many financial services, such as banking, credit, insurance, personal pensions, investment or payment services, lend themselves to being sold at a distance, with consequent cost and access benefits for consumers and sellers alike.
 The Directive also aims to ensure that consumers using distance sales channels are not at a disadvantage to those using the more traditional sales channels.
 The consumer should have confidence in the security of the transaction, which in turn should lead to increased use of new technology for the sale and purchase of financial services.
 In Greece the directive above was implemented to national law by the law 3587/2007 and in France by the decree 2005-1450.

-Another field where the processing of personal financial data takes place is the egovernment.
-E-government is called the use of Information & Communication Technologies (ICTs) to make public administrations more efficient and effective to the people who need to use them (ec.europa.eu/information\society/activities/egovernment).
+Another field where the e-processing of personal financial data takes place is the e-government.
+E-government is called the use of Information & Communication Technologies (ICTs) to make public administrations more efficient and effective to the people who need to use them (ec.europa.eu/information_society/activities/egovernment).
 ICTs are already widely used by government bodies, just as in enterprises, but e-government involves much more than just the tools.
 E-government enables all citizens, enterprises and organisations to carry out their business with government more easily more quickly and at lower cost.

-In the European Union's internal market, people are able to move freely-either for work or for other reasons-and consequently they have to be able to deal with public services are to provide significant added value to citizens and business, then it is crucial that different government bodies, both within a country and in different EU member states, are able to share information easily and co-operate in serving citizens.
+In the European Union's internal market, people are able to move freely-either for work or for other reasons-and consequently they have to be able to deal with public services in different countries.
+Then it is crucial that different government bodies, both within a country and in different EU member states, are able to share information easily and co-operate in serving citizens.